Abarim Publications' online Biblical Greek Dictionary

 - Together with αγυρις (aguris), meaning assembly (an extra biblical word that derives from αγορα, agora, meaning public square or marketplace): the noun πανηγυρις (paneguris), meaning a massive gathering (Hebrews 12:23 only).

 - Together with οπλον (hoplon), meaning weapon: the noun πανοπλια (panoplia), meaning a complete armor.
-This word survives in English as "panoply" (Luke 11:22 and Ephesians 6:11-13 only).
+This word survives in English as "panoply" (Luke 11:22, Ephesians 6:11 and 6:13 only).

-- Together with εργον (ergon), meaning work or deed: the adjective πανουργος (panourgos), meaning able to do anything; crafty (2 Corinthians 12:16 only).
+- Together with εργον (ergon), meaning work or deed: the adjective πανουργος (panourgos), meaning all-doing; crafty (2 Corinthians 12:16 only).
 From this word derives:

-- Together with τελος (telos), meaning end or completion: the adjective παντελης (panteles), meaning to all ends; completely and forever (Luke 13:11 and Hebrews 7:25 only).
+- Together with the noun τελος (telos), meaning end or completion: the adjective παντελης (panteles), meaning to all ends; completely and forever (Luke 13:11 and Hebrews 7:25 only).

-- Together with τοτε (tote), meaning then: the adverb παντοτε (pantote), meaning always, at all times (Matthew 26:11).
+- Together with τοτε (tote), meaning then: the adverb παντοτε (pantote), meaning always, at all times.
+This word occurs 42 times; see full concordance.